reactgular/stateful/README.md

 const state = new StorageStateful<ExampleState>('app', {name: "Example", count: 4});
 ```

-Pass the storage `key` as the first parameter to the constructor, and the defaulat state as the second parameter.
+Pass the storage `key` as the first parameter to the constructor, and the default state as the second parameter.
 The state will
 be persisted to `localStorage` by default under that `key`.
 Any changes patched to the state are serialized to storage.

 You can configure custom serializers and storage objects using the `StorageStatefulConfig<TState extends {}>` interface as the third parameter.